as

 ace mw wifi_cli get_net_state

 The command should return networkState: CONNECTED.
-If your device isn’t connected, see Fire TV Stick.
+If your device fails to connect, see Fire TV Stick.

 3. Force a manual update: